Join us for our Scratch Nights – quick fire acts showcasing fresh new material.

 Scratch Nights contain a variety of performances including short plays, sketch comedy, film, poetry and spoken word.

-Our first Scratch Night takes place on Wed 10 Apr featuring the work of artists based in Essex.
+Our second Scratch Night will take place on Wed 1 May featuring the work of under-represented artists.

 The line up includes: